Reimagining the Tarraleah hydropower scheme

 Date: May 2018 – ongoing

-This project forms part of Tasmania’s ‘Battery of the Nation’ initiative to support the transition of the Australian market to more wind and solar generation, which will require dispatchable renewables such as hydropower to smooth supply and to provide vital grid support services.
+This project forms part of Hydro Tasmania’s Battery of the Nation initiative to support the transition of the Australian electricity market to more wind and solar generation, which will require dispatchable renewables such as hydropower to smooth supply and provide vital grid support services.

-The feasibility study follows a pre-feasibility study conducted in 2017–18.
-It is co-funded by the Australian Renewable Energy Agency (ARENA).
+The feasibility study was completed in 2021 and followed a pre-feasibility study conducted in 2017–18, also co-funded by ARENA.